grafana/mimir/docs/sources/operators-guide/architecture/components/ruler/index.md

 - **Remote:** In this mode the ruler delegates rules evaluation to the query-frontend.
 When enabled, the ruler leverages all the query acceleration techniques employed by the query-frontend, such as [query sharding]({{< relref "../../query-sharding/index.md" >}}).
   To enable the remote operational mode, set the `-ruler.query-frontend.address` CLI flag or its respective YAML configuration parameter for the ruler.
-  Communication between ruler and query-frontend is established over gRPC, so if needed, we can make use of client-side load balancing by prefixing the address value with `dns://`.
+  Communication between ruler and query-frontend is established over gRPC, so you can make use of client-side load balancing by prefixing the query-frontend address URL with `dns://`.

 ## Recording rules